SpanishCat/py-wikipls/README.md

 # What is this?
-Wikipls is a Python package meant to easily scrape data out of Wikipedia (maybe more of the Wikimedia in the future), using its REST API.
+Wikipls is a Python package meant to easily scrape data out of Wikipedia, using its REST API.
 This package is still in early development, but it has basic functionality all set.

 # Why does it exist?